 Look for obvious signs

-One of the best ways to figure out if there is a hidden asset is to look for signs in your financial documents.
+One of the best ways to figure out if there is a hidden asset is to look for signs in your financial documents – our Chandler divorce lawyers can help with this.
 Try to scrutinize tax returns, bank accounts and other financial accounts.
 Make sure to look deep into these documents and note anything out of the ordinary or that you cannot easily explain.
 You can then further probe into these issues.
 A spouse will generally leave some evidence behind, no matter how careful he or she is while trying to hide an asset.
 If the intent is to be transparent and honest, then the record should be very straightforward.